eclipse-ecal/ecal/doc/rst/license/thirdparty_licenses/npcap.rst

        - None

+       Not included due to licensing issues, but can be used as plugin.
+Please check out the npcap chapter. eCAL for Windows links against the npcap SDK, which is fetched by CMake.

 .. [#upstreamversion] *The actual version used for building may differ from the listed dependency version.*
    *Especially Linux binaries are often built against system packages, if available.*
    *Check build files for further information.*